29-29/school-folder/SY20-21/11ST2/stem2-portfolio.md

 3. I was quite familiar with topic half-life, since we discussed it last year with Ma'am Arlene.
 4. I learned about some concepts about entropies of substances and how entropy change varies in different kinds of chemical reactions.
 5. I learned how to solve for how much the entropy changed for given reactions, which was fairly obvious and an understandable process.
+6. I wasn't really surprised to be solving mathematical problems in Chemistry but I didn't expect things to go this far.
+7. I got my solving and logical skills trained and practiced in this written work.

 ### Which of the Written Works you did well?
 Why?
 #### **3rd Quarter**